-For internal transceiver and loss summary specifications, refer to Bypass Combo Module Specifications on page 69.
+For internal transceiver and loss summary specifications, refer to Bypass Combo Module Specifications.

 Bypass Combo Modules

 Security tools such as firewall and intrusion detection/protection systems are often connected inline on production networks, with traffic flowing from the network segment through the tool and then back onto the production network.